What is Re engagement Email Campaign? Actionable Tips and Best Practices

 Marketers lose close to 25% of subscribers every year due to attrition.
 Re engagement campaigns are a way to reconnect with these customers who have not interacted with your brand in a while.

-A well-executed re engagement email campaign can improve your chances of getting back subscribers, and increase your email marketing performance.
-Let’s understand the need for re engagement campaigns, ways to identify inactive subscribers, best practices, and examples on how to get them back into the funnel.
+A well-executed re engagement email campaign can improve your chances of getting back subscribers, and increase your email performance.
+Let’s understand the need for re-engagement campaigns, writing the best re-engagement emails, how to re-engage inactive subscribers, best practices, and examples on how to get them back into the funnel.

-A re-engagement campaign is an email sequence you send to subscribers, encouraging them to interact with your brand again.
+Re engagement campaign is an email sequences sent to subscribers, encouraging them to interact with your brand again.

 Subscribers might lose interest in your emails for different reasons, such as: